poezio/poezio/doc/source/misc/ssl.rst

-If you are paranoid (or run poezio for the first time in an unsafe environment), you can set the _certificate_ value of your config file yourself (the hash, not colon-separated).
+If you are paranoid (or run poezio for the first time in an unsafe environment), you can set the :term:`certificate` value of your config file yourself (the hash, not colon-separated).